saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 #### Accepted File Types

+App Storage recognizes certain file types for different platforms and generic use cases.
+Here are the accepted file types:

-App Storage recognizes .apk files as Android apps and .ipa files as iOS apps, and will also parse a .zip file to determine whether a valid .app bundle exists, accepting it as an iOS app if it does.
-You can also upload and store other file types for generic use, such as a pre-run executable, package, or binary.
-Some of the formats for this type of use case include:
+**Android Apps (APK):** .apk files are recognized as Android apps.

+**iOS Apps (IPA):** .ipa files are recognized as iOS apps.

+**iOS Apps (APP Bundle):** A .zip file will be parsed to determine whether a valid .app bundle exists, and if found, it will be accepted as an iOS app.

+For generic use, you can upload and store other file types like pre-run executables, packages, or binaries.
+Some of the accepted formats for this type of use case include:

 - .js
 - .py